 Norway is a country of outstanding natural beauty, with dramatic waterfalls, crystal clear fjords, majestic mountains, and spectacular glaciers.
-Preserving this landscape, its communities, and way of life is essential for locals and visitors alike.
+Preserving this landscape, and its communities and way of life, is essential for locals and visitors alike.

-Make as light a footprint as possible.
-Leave nature as you would like to find it is the mantra – take only pictures, keep only memories.
+Leave as light a footprint as possible.
+Leave nature as you would like to find it — take only pictures, keep only memories.

 Kongevegen, or the King’s Road, was the first road to connect Eastern and Western Norway in 1793.
 The most beautiful stretch starts at Vang in Valdres and takes you across the Filefjell mountains to Lærdal by the Sognefjord.
 Spend five to six days on the whole trip, or hike only the last part.